UsmanJ/cv/README.md

 #### Analytical

 -	When hiring developers for my start-up, I had to make an informed decision from the information I had available.
-I analyzed their previous work, the time frames in which they completed projects, specialist skills amongst the team and also the quote which they were providing me with.
+I analysed their previous work, the time frames in which they completed projects, specialist skills amongst the team and also the quote that they were providing me with.
-- I was given the opportunity to be a buyers agent for a client when he wanted to purchase an investment property.
+-	I was given the opportunity to be a buyer’s agent for a client when he wanted to purchase an investment property.
 Having compared numerous properties in his price range, I advised him to purchase the property that I believed would deliver the best overall return in a five-year period.
 The property in question is currently returning a 7.4% rental yield and has increased in value by 3% in 10 months.

 #### Project Management